RamiNasSY/configs/README.md

-- 🔭 I’m studying in university  -_- ...
+- 🔭 I’m studying in university  -_- ..
-- 🌱 I’m currently 3rd year in IT...
 - 💬 Ask me about anything